aneesahammed/git-lab/doc.md

 ## Limits

 **grud** came out from the frequent need of having a database for internal tooling purpose.<br/>
-However, if your priority is to have secure/high-performance storage, you should stick to traditional databases like MongoDB.
+If your priority is to have secure/high-performance storage, you should stick to traditional databases like MongoDB.

 ## Author